khalidx/fx/README.md

 ```

 Just make sure you have AWS credentials locally as well as `node` and `npm`.

+The following examples will be deployed as part of a single CloudFormation stack:

+- [hello.ts](./src/examples/hello.ts), a plain old AWS Lambda Function handler
+- [goodbye.ts](./src/examples/goodbye.ts), a function that responds to api, queue, and table stream messages
+- [express.ts](./src/examples/express.ts), a function that is configured as an express app
+- [write.ts](./src/examples/write.ts), a function that writes to a DynamoDB table

 ## What does it do?